tvsmsa/CK3-Anequina-submod/README.md

 	3.3) Arenthia decision - can choose capital for Arenthia

+	3.4) Event for restoring Kingdom of Darloc Brae and then deciding what direction to take

 ## TO-DO:

-1) Decision to invade Skingrad.
-Need to do Restore Darloc Brae Empire decision first

-2) Do'krin special building in game (building itself is coded)
+1) Do'krin special building in game (building itself is coded)

-3) Restore Darloc Brae Empire: conquer Arenthia and Leaywiin, max prestige level.
-Very good modifier for all Anequinan counties.

-4) Alabasti decision possibly.

-5) More Skingrad and later Cyrodiil stuff.
+2) Pellitine decisions.

+3) Cyrodiil decisions.

-6) Drive out Imperials minor decision (only for kingdom of Rimmen)
+4) Drive out Imperials minor decision (only for kingdom of Rimmen)

-7) Make Do'Krin holy site for Two Moons (on decision if possible).

-8) Add text for Dagon Decision and make him Merrunz, fix holy sites text and return to  4 (or possibly 5) holy sites
+5) Stuff for interacting with Morrowind

+6) Mane version of Cyrodiil decisions

+7) Stress and Vassal opinion modifiers for decision events